zacanger/niddesa/text/generated-translations/cullaniddesa/21-sinhala-google.md

 These Dhammas are meant to be transcended and transcended.
 Therefore That is why you go to the Dhamma system
-From the premise, from that treasure, to this Dharmakrama, to this recitation, means 'road' Is the immortal Nirvana.
+From the premise, from that treasure, to this Dharmakrama, to this recitation, means 'road' Is the immortal Nibbana.
 This is the way it is said.
 "Name" is the charter That is, practice means name, etymology and rhetoric If you know the meaning of a question and know the Dhamma and follow it in Dharmanudharma It is said to be recited even though it is sent abroad.